andimeier/sudokusolver/README.md

 * type ... set the type of Sudoku (default: standard)
 * box ... set the dimension of the "boxes" (default: 3x3)
 * shapes ... specifiy the irregular shapes for a Jigsaw Sudoku
+* candidates …characters used for the Sudoku field values

 The following sections describes these options in more detail.